Nashville Cost of Living: What You Really Need to Budget (2026)

 Monthly Electricity Averages

-For residents managing a monthly budget, that puts the average monthly utility bill near $336.
-Your electricity bill will vary with season, home size, and usage habits, so tracking consumption helps control costs.
-Expect higher bills in summer due to AC.
+The average monthly electricity bill in Nashville is about $190.
+Water adds roughly $36.
+Your electricity bill will vary with the season, home size, and usage habits, so tracking consumption helps.
+Expect higher bills in summer when AC runs hard.

 1. Compare providers and plans to find lower rates.